Home Blog About Jinx Gizmo

 And just as there was Adam, there was the Systems Engineer.
 The Holy Programmer Analyst III that held impressive certifications and had trekked to the high summit of Big Iron to bend the mainframe to his or her will.

 Well, not really.
 Software has always been built by, with, around, and under teams of people.
-Whether that means two or four, most serious efforts that go somewhere are like the Beatles: If it was just John, then they wouldn't be the Beatles.
+Whether that means two people or four, most serious software efforts that succeed are like the Beatles: If it was just John, then they wouldn't be the Beatles.

 I'm not going to go into the history of the subject but I've been around long enough to have endured Microsoft Visual Source Safe, which was only terrible in hindsight after I'd used a better product.
 Over the years, I've used BitBucket with Git, git locally, Subversion, and (mostly) Git and GitHub.
 I have my preferences, but I try to be less dogmatic in my old age.